impactdialing/impactdialing/callveyor/app/scripts/README.md

 to the `$scope.survey` object from the test itself will be overridden when the controller runs.
 Instead, use `$scope.survey ||= survey` or refactor potential problem properties off of the `survey` object and put them directly on `$scope`.

+### $scope vs $rootScope

+When setting a variable intended for `$rootScope` in an HTML attribute e.g. `data-ng-click="transitionInProgress = true"` it makes it possible to lose the reference to the $rootScope property, setting the property on $scope instead.